zachary-krepelka/youtube-thumbnail-downloader/README.md

 special tmux pop-up dialog if it is not already open.
 The pop-up dialog opens to a text editor with a blank buffer.
-I paste the YouTube link on my clipboard and move back into the web browser to continue the process, reapeating as many times as desired.
+I paste the YouTube link on my clipboard and move back into the web browser to continue the process, repeating as many times as desired.
 When I am done, I just save the file and close the editor, which closes the pop-up dialog and initiates the download process in the background.